drug-design/course/docs/chapters/protein-structure.md

 *[isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures

-With four different groups connected to the central sp<sup>3</sup> carbon &alpha;, &alpha;-amino acids are chiral and possess two stereoisomers: the L and the D enantiomers.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/alpha-amino-acid-stereoisomers-7c549418'><i class='fa fa-play' aria-hidden='true'></i></button>With four different groups connected to the central sp<sup>3</sup> carbon &alpha;, &alpha;-amino acids are chiral and possess two stereoisomers: the L and the D enantiomers.
 The amino acids in nearly all natural proteins have the L stereochemistry.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[enantiomers]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[isomers]: Isomers are compounds with the same chemical formula but different 2D-structures